tensorchord/pgvecto.rs/README.md

 If you want to disable vector indexing or prefilter, we also offer some GUC options:
 - `vectors.enable_vector_index`: Enable or disable the vector index.
 Default value is `on`.
 - `vectors.enable_prefilter`: Enable or disable the prefilter.
-Default value is `on`.
+Default value is `off`.
 More detailed doc at [./docs/filter.md] and issue [#113](https://github.com/tensorchord/pgvecto.rs/issues/113).

 ## Setting up the development environment